amf17/Task3-ISE-and-SE/README.md

-# Writing the script for the closing ceremony
+# Writing the script for the